google/go-cloud/internal/website/content/howto/server/_index.md

 ### Adding health checks

 The Go CDK `server` package affords a hook for you to define health checks for your application and see the results at `/healthz/readiness`.
-Health checks are an important part of application monitoring.
+The server also runs an endpoint at `/healthz/liveness` which will always return `HTTP 200` if the server is up, which is also the endpoint Kubernetes will use to check liveness.

-Because each application may have a different definition of what it means to be "healthy", you will need to define a concrete type to implement the `health.Checker` interface and define a `CheckHealth` method specific to your application.
+Health checks are an important part of application monitoring, and readiness checks are subtly different than liveness checks.
+The liveness check will always and simply return `200 OK` if the server can serve requests.
+But because each application may have a different definition of what it means to be "healthy", (perhaps your application has a dependency on a back end service) you will need to define a concrete type to implement the `health.Checker` interface and define a `CheckHealth` method specific to your application for readiness checks.

 ```go
 // customHealthCheck is an example health check.
 It implements the